Growing up in the United Kingdom, the 1965 movie The Sound of Music was one of my favorite films.

 Austrians apparently hated all the historical inaccuracies that were featured in the Julie Andrews vehicle, and were also irritated that the so-called ‘Austrian costumes’ weren’t styled in the traditional Austrian style at all.

-Throw in that suddenly ‘Edelweiss‘ was thought of as the Austrian national anthem by half the planet (this, by the way is the actual Austrian national anthem), and you can’t blame them for being pissed.
+Throw in that suddenly ‘Edelweiss‘ was thought of as the Austrian national anthem by half the planet (this, by the way is the actual Austrian national anthem — although I will admit ‘Edelweiss‘ is much prettier), and you cannot blame them for being pissed.

-Meanwhile, Germans were kind of over being associated with Nazis 20 years after the Second World War had already ended.
+Meanwhile, Germans were done with being associated with Nazis 20 years after the Second World War had already ended.

 Besides, people in both countries had already seen and much preferred the German movie Die Trapp-Familie.